edyarr/Twine_Workshop/Playing_Twine.md

 * Duplicate
 * Delete

 Let's explore each of the menus and sub-menus.
-Clcik without hesitation.
+Click without hesitation.
 Your computer won't break.
 The worst that can happen is that we have to delete something we didn't intend to do.

 #### **What are we going to do in this section?**